 *Not an official term.
 Totally made up!

-I do this because nothing is more inspiring and life-changing than a passionate entrepreneur with an amazing idea and strong storytelling skills (and nothing is more painful than a boring presentation filled with lots of information, bullets, and random images)!
+Nothing is more inspiring and life-changing than a passionate entrepreneur with an amazing idea and strong speaking skills (and nothing is more painful than a boring presenter who simply wants to get it over with).

 That’s why I decided to get certified as a World-Class Speaking Coach, so I could peel back the curtain for you and get your life-changing ideas into the marketplace in a much bigger way.

-Because when you present in a way that is engaging, impactful, and entertaining, you’ll help way more people and be a happier person in the world.
+Because when you present in a way that’s engaging, impactful, and entertaining, you’ll help way more people than you are now.